Vandivier/my-resume/README.md

 Instead:

 1. Export your LinkedIn resume built with the [LinkedIn Resume Builder](https://www.linkedin.com/help/linkedin/answer/a551182).
 2. Use GPT-4 to convert the LinkedIn-built PDF into `resume.html`.
-   1. It is recommended prompt GPT-4 to build this HTML file without images.
-   2. Optionally, let GPT-4 know that you want sensitive data interpolated from a dotenv file like `<p>Phone: {{ PHONE }}</p>`.
+See the `GPT-4 Prompt` section for more tips about the specific prompt to use.
 3. Replace this repository's `resume.html` with your own.
 4. Ensure you have `wkhtmltopdf` installed locally.
    1. On mac, this is `brew install wkhtmltopdf`.
 Don't worry if you see a deprecation notice on that install.